 Most of the fisheries assessment models worldwide and in particular in the Mediterranean Sea are conducted without considering the influence of the oceanographic processes over the harvested fish populations (Skern-Mauritzen et al., 2016).
-The relevance of the indicators presented here and its application to improve the fisheries assessment of bluefin tuna is a good example of how to advance the integration of the oceanographic state on the sustainability of marine ecosystems.
-These indicators are the first ones accepted by the International Commission for the Conservation of Atlantic Tuna (ICCAT) group on Ecosystems, as part of the environmental component of the "Ecosystem Report" Card (Alvarez-Berastegui, 2020), the main tool of the commission for the development of an Ecosystem Based Approach to Fisheries.
+The relevance of the indicators here presented and its application to improve the fisheries assessment of bluefin tuna is a good example of how to advance the integration of the oceanographic state on the sustainability of marine ecosystems.
+These indicators are the first ones accepted by the ICCAT sub-group on Ecosystems, as part of the environmental component of the "Ecosystem Report" Card (Alvarez-Berastegui, 2020), the main tool of the commission for the development of an Ecosystem Based Approach to Fisheries.
 Merging research in the ecology of harvested species and the effects of oceanography is an opportunity to advance towards a new paradigm of fisheries assessment and management now possible due to recent advances on operational oceanography data quantity and quality.